jfcherng-sublime/ST-AutoSetSyntax/docs/src/use-cases.md

 ## Assigning syntax by the first line

-If a file has no extension or it has a shebang, this plugin prefers the syntax set by the first line whenever possible.
+If a file has a characteristic first line, this plugin prefers the syntax set by it whenever possible.

 Wait... wouldn't this already be done by ST itself?
 Yes, but there are some corner cases.
 For example, say you have a file whose name is "[rdm.ts]" but it's actually a `XML` file.